Commercial Property: What you need to know

 This is because the government has introduced the Coronavirus Act, in response to the market volatility caused by the COVID-19 pandemic.
 It means landlords cannot bringing leases to an end using the usual lease provisions – changing the locks when commercial rent remains outstanding for more than 14 or 21 days.

-Until 30 June 2020 commercial landlords cannot start or continue any proceedings to evict tenants.
+Until 30 September 2020 commercial landlords cannot start or continue any proceedings to evict tenants for rent arrears.
 However, there are a number of things both parties should remember:

 We are urging landlords and tenants to speak to each other early and regularly to try and reach an agreement, for example; repaying any arrears in instalments over a longer period; varying the existing lease to increase the length of the term of the lease; or securing other concessions for the landlord once the initial lock down period has ended.